freeatnet/tootsie/README.md

 ### Job manager

 The job manager accepts new transcoding jobs and executes the.
-The job manager uses a persistent queue, and supports either local file-based queues (not recommended and mostly suitable for testing), AMQP queues (eg., RabbitMQ) and Amazon Simple Queue Service (aka SQS).
+The job manager uses a persistent queue, and uses an AMQP queue.

 ### Transcoding processors